Deutsche Bank shares plunge to new low on fears about its health

 The stock plummeted more than 7% to a new low on Friday after reports indicated that 10 hedge fund clients are reducing their dealings with Germany's biggest bank.

 The action by the hedge funds, which was first reported by Bloomberg, is fueling anxiety about the bank's financial health.
-Investors also have worries about whether it will be able to afford a looming U.S. fine for trading in toxic mortgages a decade ago.
+Investors also have worries about whether the bank will be able to afford a looming U.S. fine for trading in toxic mortgages a decade ago.

+Deutsche Bank (DB) said in a statement that its financial position was stable.

+"Our trading clients are amongst the world's most sophisticated investors.
+We are confident that the vast majority of them have a full understanding of our stable financial position," a spokesman said.

-Fabrizio Camelli, head of Deutsche Bank's wealth management business, told a German newspaper that the bank had not seen "any noticeable outflow of client funds."
+Fabrizio Camelli, head of Deutsche Bank's wealth management business, directly addressed the Bloomberg report, telling a German newspaper that the bank had not seen "any noticeable outflow of client funds."

 "Of course some of our customers are asking what's going on at Deutsche Bank at the moment," he told the Sueddeutsche Zeitung.
 "We're telling them that we're doing better than it may appear from the outside."